-So before we explore how to find your best time to post to Twitter, let’s dive into why proper timing is essential when it comes to using Twitter as a marketing tool.
+So before we explore when is the best time to post to Twitter for you, let’s dive into why proper timing is essential when it comes to using Twitter as a marketing tool.

-Tweeting at the right time gives your more confidence that the answer to that question is “yes.”
+Understanding the best time to post on Twitter gives you more confidence that the answer to that question is “yes.”
 From there you can work through how many people saw your post and engaged with it.
 But the first step is to make sure your audience has the chance to view and engage with the things you’re tweeting.
 So, if you want your posts to be seen by your audience at all, it’s important to spend some time getting clear not just on what to post, but when.

-Tweeting At The Right Time Helps You Reach The Right People
+2. Tweeting At the Right Time Helps You Reach the Right People

 Another benefit of finding the right time to post to Twitter is that you have a better chance of reaching the intended audience for your tweets.
 While it’s great to get some eyes on your posts, the right eyes can increase your chances of engaging with followers and turning them into clients and customers.

 One way to make sure that you’re reaching your perfect audience is to decide exactly who on the platform you want to connect with in the first place.

 Some brands have a different audience that they work to reach on each platform (Moms on Twitter and daughters on Instagram, for example) and others are always vying for the same type of follower across all platforms (Like focusing on health-conscious women regardless of the platform).
 Whatever approach you choose, tweeting at the right time will help you reach the right people for your business goals.